Benefits and Downsides of Contracting a Consultant

 The rewards of implementing ISO 14001:2015 come at a cost.

-Your organization’s top management might be considering hiring a consultant, which would add up to the cost of implementation.
+Your organization’s top management might be considering hiring a consultant for ISO 14001 2015, which would add up to the cost of implementation.

 However, there are several other options for the effective implementation and maintenance of an Environmental Management System (EMS).